RADIO & PODCASTS

-Multi-award winning radio features that are listened to across the world.
+Multi-award winning audio features that are listened to across the world.

-Grey Heron's Radio programmes unearth passions and rich interactions.
-Our radio work has been heard broadcast on RTE Radio 1, RTE Lyric FM, Limerick's Live95FM, CBC, BBC, Newstalk and over 30 stations internationally.
+Grey Heron's Radio Features and Podcasts unearth passions and rich interactions.
+Our radio work has been heard on RTE Radio 1, RTE Lyric FM, Limerick's Live95FM, CBC, BBC, Newstalk and over 30 stations internationally.
+We've created stunning podcasts for RTE, Creative Ireland, BBC Studios and many more

 It’s important to us that the people and communities whose stories, big and small, we share with the world, recognise themselves in our programmes, how they, deep down, see themselves.
 Revealing those truths takes time, it takes patience and it takes trust.